morioka/tiny-openai-whisper-api/README.md

 OpenAI Whisper API-style local server, runnig on FastAPI.
 This is for companies behind proxies or security firewalls.

 This API will be compatible with [OpenAI Whisper (speech to text) API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).
-See also  [Create transcription - API Reference - OpenAI API](https://platform.openai.com/docs/api-reference/audio/create).
+See also  [Create transcription - API Reference - OpenAI API](https://platform.openai.com/docs/api-reference/audio/create) and [Speech to text - OpenAI API](https://platform.openai.com/docs/guides/speech-to-text).

 Some of code has been copied from [whisper-ui](https://github.com/hayabhay/whisper-ui)